Battery Warranty 101

 Does Quantity Equal Quality?

-Take a look at this list of car warranty terms and you'll see some interesting differences between the brands.
+Take a look at a variety of car warranty terms and conditions and you'll find some interesting differences between the brands.
 While the luxury and exotic brands may offer basic and powertrain warranty coverage with unlimited mileage, they only offer that coverage for a few years.
 On the flipside, some brands on the low end of the price spectrum have basic warranties that last up to five years and powertrain coverage that goes all the way out to ten years.
 Would consumers buy those less expensive cars with as much confidence, if they didn't include such extensive warranty coverage?
 Is the paint and body work on a sub-compact car really twice as good as what might be found on a luxury sedan that only offers half the warranty coverage against corrosion?

 Let's suppose a battery has a five-year warranty, with the first two years offering free replacement.
 That means if the battery fails anytime within the first two years of service, it is replaced for free.
 After those first two years, a pro-rated fee is assessed for the replacement.
 However, the pro-ration is typically calculated from the date the battery was sold.
 If the battery cost $100, the pro-ration fee over those five years (60 months) is $1.67 per month.